Special Events

 • Keep hot foods hot (60°C or higher) and cold foods cold (4°C or lower)

-• Have a handwashing station with soap, water, and single-use towels
+• Have a handwashing station with soap, water, single-use towels and a catch basin

 • Use single-use items like disposable plates and cutlery